-The Board of Trustees will not authorise payment for services other than those prescribed in the rules of the Fund but can at its absolute discretion, increase the amount payable in terms of the rules as an Ex-Gratia award, provided that the Board of Trustees are satisfied that the member would otherwise suffer undue financial hardship.
+The Fund will not authorise payment for services other than those prescribed in the rules of the Fund but can at its absolute discretion, increase the amount payable in terms of the rules as an Ex-Gratia award, provided that the Fund is satisfied that the member would otherwise suffer undue financial hardship.

-The decision of the Board of Trustees remains final and binding on the member.
+The decision of the Board of Trustees remains final and binding on the member i.e. the decision cannot be appealed by the member.